Discover the steps for becoming a freelance artist

 However, becoming a freelance artist isn't as simple as having a good portfolio and a website.
 It requires a lot of administrative work, stamina to build a clientele, thick skin to face rejection, and the ability to manage a variety of tasks every day.

 Since 2005, I've had a lot of different types of illustration jobs.
 After I graduated from animation school, I worked in everything from storyboarding to motion graphics.
-After having done these things professionally for a few years, I quit.

 If you take the time to become skilled in your art, and thoughtfully set up your business.
 You'll have no problem becoming a freelance artist with a rewarding life.